Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 21. You can use the jig and grub combo which is a great all-around saltwater bait to fish for bluefish.
 It can also be used to target inshore species.

-22. When taking color into consideration for your baits, it is good to match the clarity of the water with the color of the bait.
+22. When considering color for your baits, it is good to match the clarity of the water with the color of the bait.
 Light-colored baits are best for clear water and dark-colored baits for water whose visibility is tainted.

 23. When you implement the technique called drifting with lures, live bait, or cut bait, it results in a lot of bluefish.
 Similarly, when you use drifting in deeper water with swift currents, heavy jigs, and jigging spoons also work well.

-24. Trolling allows anglers to cover a lot of water in a short period of time.
+24. Trolling allows anglers to cover a lot of water in a short period.
 Trolling is used by anglers to locate bluefish.
 Spoons and plugs are some of the top trolling lures.
 Jigs also work but at slower speeds.

 25. Some anglers implement a two-pronged approach to finding bluefish.
 They use both cut bait and artificial lures.
 They will put out a chunk or strip of cut bait on a heavy rod using a “fish finder” rig.
 This causes the bait to float naturally.
 The angler will then cast lures looking for a feed fish.